Rising Damp: Premise

 In the first series, there was another tenant, Spooner, a professional wrestler, played by Derek Newark.
 Rigsby gets on his bad side when he and Alan 'borrow' his clothes in the episode "A Night Out."
 Spooner made only two appearances but is mentioned in other episodes in Series 1.
 Other tenants occasionally move into the house but never became permanent residents, often appearing only in a single episode.
 Peter Bowles and Peter Jeffrey were among the actors portraying these tenants.

 Frances de la Tour temporarily left the series in 1975, after appearing in four episodes of the second series, because of theatre commitments.
 She was replaced by Gabrielle Rose for three episodes as new tenant Brenda (she also appeared in la Tour's last episode of 1975 "Moonlight and Roses"), whilst Henry McGee also stood in for one episode as new tenant and conman Seymour.
 Frances de la Tour returned for the final two series.

 Richard Beckinsale did not appear in the fourth series due to West End theatre commitments.
 Eric Chappell wrote some lines into the intended first episode "Fire and Brimstone" to explain Alan's absence (he had passed his exams to become a doctor) but these were cut when it was decided to broadcast the second episode "Hello Young Lovers" as the first episode instead.

 Eric Chappell defended Rigsby by saying he "was not a racist or a bigot, but he was prejudiced and suspicious of strangers.
 But he accepted Philip and his only concern afterwards was that he didn't get a leg over Miss Jones."
 Don Warrington stated: "There were certain aspects of it that were politically incorrect.
 On the other, you can see how it held up a mirror to the way we were living."

 Setting

-The setting is a rundown Victorian townhouse let out as bedsits in Yorkshire.
+The setting is a rundown Victorian townhouse let out as bedsits in Yorkshire; rising damp was a notorious issue in low-quality rented accommodation.
 The exact setting is not explicitly stated although it is implied to be Leeds, through references to Leeds United, Yorkshire Traction, the M62 and the Corn Exchange.
 The show was recorded entirely before a studio audience at The Leeds Studios of Yorkshire Television in Leeds and featured no scenes shot on location.
 The film, however, is set in and was filmed in London.